Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks

-\textbf{Different Model Architectures.} The architecture of the surrogate model used by attackers may be different from the architecture of the target model.
-Tab.~\ref{tab:model_architecture} lists the performance of Neural Honeytrace on different teacher-student model pairs trained on CIFAR-10.
+\textbf{Different Model Architectures.} Tab.~\ref{tab:model_architecture} lists the performance of Neural Honeytrace on different teacher-student model pairs.
 Combining Tab.~\ref{tab:model_architecture} and Tab.~\ref{tab:cifar-10}, it can be observed that when the model structures are different, the stolen accuracy will slightly decrease, while Neural Honeytrace remains effective with the minimal WSR of $43.80\%$

-\textbf{Hyperparameters.} Subsequently, we evaluate how the hyperparameters will affect the performance of Neural Honeytrace.
-Specifically, we consider the query sample size $N$ for model extraction attackers, and the three hyperparameters $d,\alpha,\beta$ used in Neural Honeytrace.
+\textbf{Hyperparameters.} We evaluate different query sample size $N$ for model extraction attackers, and the three hyperparameters $d,\alpha,\beta$ used in Neural Honeytrace.

-As illustrated in the first column in Fig.~\ref{fig:5}, we perform $6$ different attacks with KnockoffNet and different sample sizes on the target model trained on CIFAR-10.
-As the sample size increases from $5,000$ to $50,000$, the extraction accuracy of the stolen model slightly increases, because larger sample sizes help attackers gain more information about the feature space of the target model.
-At the same time, the watermark success rate remains stable under different sample sizes, which indicates that attackers cannot bypass Neural Honeytrace by adjusting the number of queries.
+As illustrated in the first column in Fig.~\ref{fig:5}, as the sample size increases from $5,000$ to $50,000$, the extraction accuracy of the stolen model slightly increases, while the WSR remains stable under different sample sizes.

 The other columns in Fig.~\ref{fig:5} show the effectiveness of the three hyperparameters, $d,\alpha,\beta$, of Neural Honeytrace.
-These hyperparameters are used to balance the model availability and the watermark success rate.
 According to Eq.~\ref{eq:5}, Eq.~\ref{eq:6}, and Eq.~\ref{eq:7}, intuitively, larger $d$ and smaller $(\alpha,\beta)$ leads to stronger watermarks but lower protected accuracy, which can also be observed in Fig.~\ref{fig:5}.
-Therefore, given a test dataset and the acceptable maximum drop in accuracy, model owners can identify appropriate hyperparameters.